 Students must consent to having blood drawn by their classmates during training.

-Students must submit the following paperwork at specified times.
-Completing items too early can result in students having to redo the clinical tests or drug tests.
-Details and dates regarding this paperwork will be presented at the orientation:
+Students must submit the following paperwork via CastleBranch by the second session of Phlebotomy (AHE 126).
+Details regarding this paperwork will be presented at the orientation:

 - Negative PPD (six months) or negative chest x-ray less than one year old